UPDATED JULY 12, 2019

 Editor’s note regarding the citizenship question (see #2 below): Since this blog was first written, federal judges in California and Maryland have ruled similarly to the first judge in New York that blocked the Trump Administration from adding a citizenship question.
 The case was then argued before the Supreme Court on April 23, 2019.
-The Supreme Court is expected to rule by June 2019 about whether the citizenship question will appear on the 2020 census.
+On June 27 the

 April 1, 2020: Census Day is coming and it’s no joke